 From what security and research companies could determine, the worm appeared to be targeting uranium enrichment infrastructure.
 It did most of its damage in Iran, but also affected Indonesia and India.
-Due to the sophistication of Stuxnet, there is speculation that the US and Israel may have developed and distributed the worm with an intent to cripple Iran's nuclear program.
+Due to the sophistication of Stuxnet, there is speculation that the US and Israel may have developed and distributed the worm to cripple Iran's nuclear program.
 However, no proof was found to determine the truth behind the speculation.
 Below is a great video overview of this virus.

 For more information about Stuxnet, watch the documentary Zero Days.